I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2colorfill.md

 `rRect`

 Specifies a RECTL structure that specifies the upper left and lower right points of a rectangle on the surface to be filled.

+`Color`

+Specifies a D3DCOLOR for the color type.

 ## Remarks
 Because DirectX 9.0 and later drivers are required to support the D3DDP2OP_COLORFILL command token, they are not required to expose a capability bit that indicates such support.